-Though placements cannot be guaranteed, unpaid on- and off-campus internships may be possible in the areas of computers and research.
+Though placements cannot be guaranteed, unpaid on- and off-campus internships may be possible.
 Internships typically require a minimum commitment of 20 hours per week.
 Depending on the duration, academic credit of 3 semester credit hours (6 ECTS units) can typically be granted.
 It is generally your responsibility to locate a placement.

 Students with Disabilities